ga4gh/vrs/docs/source/terms_and_model.rst

 ChromosomeLocation
 $$$$$$$$$$$$$$$$$$

-**Biological Definition**

 Chromosomal locations based on named features, including named landmarks, cytobands, and regions observed from chromosomal staining techniques.

 **Computational Definition**

-A :ref:`Location` on a chromosome defined by a species and chromosome name.
+A :ref:`Location`, on a chromosome defined by a species and chromosome name.

 **Information Model**